 - Stand mixer – Another small batch recipe in which I chose to use my Kitchen Aid!
 If you don’t have a stand mixer, a hand held mixer will work fine.

 - Ruler – To measure your dough ropes.

 - Baking sheets

 - These cookies are not super sweet – You can certainly add a little more sweetness by sprinkling the cookies with sugar.

-- These cookies are not super minty – If you want a peppermint forward cookie, you can add more peppermint extract.
+- These cookies are not super minty – If you want a peppermint forward cookie, add more peppermint extract.
 However, I would not add more than a 1/4 of a teaspoon.
 This is my flavor opinion.
 You can always taste a tiny amount of the peppermint dough and add more peppermint extract if you like.

 - Scrape the sides of the bowl as you mix – Even though we are using a stand mixer, this is still a small batch and we want to make sure ingredients aren’t sticking to the sides or bottom of the mixing bowl.

 - Making the candy cane shape – I have provided the way I twisted the two dough colors together.
 But you may have seen (or practiced) another way that works better for you.
-Bottom line – there are no rules when it comes to making the shape of this cookie.

 - The number of cookies can vary, however this is still a small batch.
 Depending on how large or small you shape your cookies, you can get more or less cookies.
 I was able to make 12 cookies.